-Circle Ye s or No Do you have a pacemaker or defibrillator (ICD)?
+Circle Ye es or No Do you have a pacemaker or defibrillator (ICD)?
 Yes No Do you have an aneurysm clip?
 Yes No Have you ever had an injury to your eye involving metal (metallic slivers, foreign body)?
-Yes No If yes, please describe: Have you ever been injured by a metallic object or foreign body (e.g. BB, bullet, shrapnel, Yes No etc.)?
-1 If yes, please describe: i Have you had prior surgery or an operation of any kind?
-Yes No If yes, please describe the date and type of surgery: s Date: Surgery type: i Do you have an electronic implant or device?
+If yes, please describe: Yes No Have you ever been injured by a metallic object or foreign body (e.g. BB, bullet, shrapnel, etc.)?
+If yes, please describe: Yes No Have you had prior surgery or an operation of any kind?
+If yes, please describe the date and type of surgery: Date: Surgery type: Yes No Do you have an electronic implant or device?
 Yes No Do you have a magnetically activated implant or device?
 Yes No Do you have a neuro or spinal cord stimulator?
 Yes No Do you have cochlear implant or implanted hearing aid?
 Yes No Do you have an insulin or infusion pump?
 Yes No Do you have an implanted drug infusion device?
 Yes No Do you have any type of prosthesis, implant, artificial, or prosthetic limb?
 Yes No Do you have any metal in your body?
 Yes No Do you have hearing aids?
 Yes No Do you have any other devices in your body?
-Yes No If yes, describe: i
+If yes, describe: Yes No